hdgarrood/purescript-numeric-hierarchy-guide/groups.rst

 g = g \circ f = e`.
 For example, suppose that we take :math:`X = \{A, B\}` as before.
 We defined a function :math:`f_1` in the previous chapter which sends both :math:`A` and :math:`B` to :math:`A`.
-To invert :math:`f_1`, we need to come up with a rule, so that if we are given any element :math:`y \in X`, we can find the unique element :math:`x \in X` satisfying :math:`f_1(x) = y`.
+To invert :math:`f_1`, we need to come up with a rule, so that if we are given any element :math:`y \in Y`, we can find the unique element :math:`x \in X` satisfying :math:`f_1(x) = y`.
 That is, given the result of applying :math:`f_1` to something, we have to be able to find that thing.